adhywiranata/react-jest-tdd/README.md

 ## Installing 🔧
 ``
-npm install --save enzyme jsdom react-addons-test-utils ``
+npm install --save enzyme jsdom react-addons-test-utils react-test-renderer ``

+## Running Tests 🏃
+``
+npm test
+``

+this will execute a test npm script.
+Please check package.json file to inspect it.

 ## Step by Step Implementation 📖
 For better learning experience, we'll try covering some type of tests one by one: